Kayne Anderson BDC

 - John B. Riley

-Mariel A. Joliet serves as Chairperson of our Board of Directors and Chairperson of our Nominating and Corporate Governance Committee.
+Mariel A. Joliet serves as Chairperson of the Board of Directors of KDL, lead independent director of KBDC, and Chairperson of the Nominating and Corporate Governance Committee of KBDC and KDL.
 Ms. Joliet also serves as a director on the Board of Directors of ASGN, Incorporated (NYSE: ASGN) and is also a member of ASGN’s Audit and Compensation Committees.
-ASGN is one of the foremost providers of highly skilled professionals in the technology, digital, creative, healthcare technology, engineering, life sciences and government sectors.
+ASGN is one of the foremost providers of IT and professional services in the technology, digital, creative, engineering and life sciences fields across commericial and government sectors.
 From 1998 to 2008, Ms. Joliet was employed by the Hilton Hotels Corporation, a publicly-traded hotel company, as senior vice president and treasurer.
 During her time at the Hilton Hotels Corporation, Ms. Joliet participated in its sale to the Blackstone Group for $27 billion, one of the ten-largest leveraged buyouts in history at the time.
 As Treasurer, Ms. Joliet was responsible for capital markets and financial investment initiatives, including credit ratings, debt/equity issuances, interest rate risk management, cash management and foreign exchange.
 Prior to her employment with Hilton Hotels Corporation, Ms. Joliet worked for ten years as a coverage officer and corporate banker at Wachovia Bank and Corestates Bank, where she was responsible for client relationships and portfolio management.
-Ms. Joliet also served as an advisory board member for the Vision Center at Children’s Hospital Los Angeles, and a member of Know the Glow Foundation.
+Ms. Joliet serves on Las Madrinas, a philanthropic organization supporting pediatric care and research, at Children’s Hospital Los Angeles.
+Ms. Joliet also served as a member of Know the Glow Foundation.
 She received a B.S. at the University of Scranton and earned an M.B.A. from Marywood University.
 Ms. Joliet has a strong background in financing, acquisitions, deal structuring, strategic planning and operational integration.

 George E. Marucci, Jr.